PinkJha/VM_FARMS_Hello/README.md

    **To Dockerize the application**
    - Make project directory and work into that directory
+   - To start up the application:**$ docker-compose up**
+   - Go to the EC2 public IP address:8080 and the web browser will be opened with the "Hello, World!" message

+   ![](https://vmfarms.com/f05fd8da2dbe5a63a66609dbedb80f65.svg)

+   Refernce:
+   - Make project directory and work into that directory
    - Create the file "app.py" and include the python code into this file
    - Create another file "requirements.txt"
    - Create Dockerfile with the Alpine image
    - Create docker-compose.yml file
-   - To start up the application:**$ docker-compose up**
-   - Go to the EC2 public IP address:8080 and the web browser will be opened with the "Hello, World!" message

-   ![](https://vmfarms.com/f05fd8da2dbe5a63a66609dbedb80f65.svg)